saloni-singh14/Personality-Based-Testing/README.md

 # Personality-Based-Testing
+<h6>The test is based on parameters given in the book- "How Intelligent are you?" by Victor Serebriakoff</h6>
 This program is an application where you can take two tests to know your degree of introversion/extroversion and emotional stability.
 It has the following features:
 1) Welcome screen using graphics
 2) User Login and signup using password protection, classes and binary files.